 Anthony (Tony) Manfredi, Executive Director

-Denise R. Duarte, Community Arts Specialist
+Grace Davis, Community Arts Development Specialist

-Maryjane Dorofachuk, Arts Learning Director
+Maryjane Dorofachuk, Arts Learning Specialist

-Maryjane Dorofachuk is NAC’s Arts Education Coordinator.
+Maryjane Dorofachuk is NAC’s Arts Education Director.
 She has been working in the field of arts and culture for over 17 years with experience in arts education, community arts development, cultural tourism, public art, exhibitions, grants and non-profit administration.
 A graduate of the University of Arizona, with a degree in Art History and Business Administration, Dorofachuk came to Las Vegas in 2006 and began her work with NAC as the Community Arts Development Associate.
 Prior to moving to Las Vegas, she worked as the Community Arts Development Manager for the Tucson Pima Arts Council in Tucson, Arizona.

-Fran Morrow, Artist Services Director
+Fran Morrow, Artist Services Specialist

 Stephen Reid, Artist Services Specialist/ Art Installer

-Rebecca Snetselaar, Folklife Program Specialist
+Rebecca Snetselaar, Folklife Specialist

-Rebecca Snetselaar joined NAC staff in 2006 as the Folklife Program Associate.
+Rebecca Snetselaar joined NAC staff in 2006 as the Folklife Specialist.
 She works with artists and organizations statewide to identify, develop, support, and document traditional arts and artists in Nevada.
-As one of two NAC staff stationed in Las Vegas, Snetselaar works to extend the reach of NAC programs and services to artists and community organizations in southern Nevada, and documents the diversity and vitality of Clark County’s many cultural communities.
+As one of two NAC staff stationed in Las Vegas, Snetselaar works to extend the reach of NAC programs and services to artists and community organizations in southern Nevada and documents the diversity and vitality of Clark County’s many cultural communities.
 She manages the Nevada Folklife Archives – folk art objects, recorded interviews, and photographs that document the development of Nevada’s rich and varied folk art traditions over the past 25+ years.
 She graduated from Sonoma State University and worked in the field of community history in California for ten years before moving to southern Nevada in 2003.

 Cathleen J. Wyatt, Administrative Assistant

 Cathleen J. Wyatt joined NAC in October 2016 as the Administrative Assistant after taking an extended hiatus to raise her two children.
 During this time Wyatt returned to school to pursue a degree in Anthropology from the University of Nevada, Reno, where she developed interests in historic preservation and museum studies.
-Wyatt grew up in the Los Angeles area, where she worked in Corporate Investments for Great Western Bank, and was Vice President of Operations for the clothing manufacturer Judd Heller, Made in France before moving to Nevada in 1995.
+Wyatt grew up in the Los Angeles area, where she worked in Corporate Investments for Great Western Bank, and was Vice President of Operations for the clothing manufacturer Judd Heller, Made in France, before moving to Nevada in 1995.